hemidactylus/astra_misc_resources/README.md

 [Try in Colab](https://colab.research.google.com/github/hemidactylus/astra_misc_resources/blob/main/langchain-cassio-vector-metadata-updates/langchain-cassio-vector-metadata-updates.ipynb)

+## Querying a CassIO vector store with IN

+Workaround for the `IN` syntax not working on the metadata fields.

 ## Using "dot" for variable-weight ranking

 A "nonstandard" use of the DOT metric outside of the unit sphere